 - To make the transition from school to the world of work easier, and enhance Students’ contacts for later job placement

 - To provide Students with an opportunity to apply their knowledge in real work situation thereby bridging the gap between theory and practice.

 - To enlist and strengthen employers involvement in the entire educational process and prepare them for employment after graduation.

 The Unit will be utilized to foster closer links between the University and employers of labor, regulatory agencies such as National University Commission (NUC), etc. It will be developed to collect data and information on skills needed by industries and challenges facing Industries with a view to referring them to appropriate institutional departments for development of learning tasks to be carried out by students.
 By inference, real-life case studies could be made available to lecturers and students as well.

 Executing SIWES work is a collaborative effort between the SIWES unit, faculties and departments.
-Therefore the following SIWES Committee is composed;
+Therefore Nigerian Army University SIWES has the following committee-like structure;

 University SIWES Coordinator – Chairman

 The Committee shall be meeting at least once in a semester to prepare for the session’s SIWES activities, as well as review the preceding session’s performance.

 University SIWES Coordinator